CynGames/metro-solvd/README.md

 3. Run `docker-compose up`.
 4. Open `http://localhost:3000` in your browser.

+In case you want to run tests, you can do so by running `npm run test`.

 ## Summary of the relationship between objects

 - `Line` contains a list of `Stations` that it stops at.